 Based in Cambridge, MA, Amir now serves as the Chief Happiness Officer of Oxigen USA, Inc, the US partner of India’s largest payment solutions provider, Oxigen Services India (P) Ltd, which took over UV in 2012.

-Amir also serves as an Entrepreneur In Residence for the MIT Trust Center for Entrepreneurship, as a Mentor for the MIT Venture Mentoring Service, as a Mentor for the Harvard University iLab, as a Reviewer for IEEE Communications Magazine, an Advisory Board Member for Wesleyan University's Patricelli Center for Social Entrepreneurship, and as a Charter Member of TiE Boston.
+Amir has also served as a Mentor for the MIT Venture Mentoring Service, a Mentor for the Harvard University iLab, a Reviewer for IEEE Communications Magazine, an Advisory Board Member for Wesleyan University’s Patricelli Center for Social Entrepreneurship, and as a Charter Member of TiE Boston.